TGAC/COPO-documentation/profile/tol/tol-profile-walkthrough.rst

 .. [#f2] Also known as COPO profile.
 See term: :term:`COPO profile`.
 .. [#f3] Also known as profile component.
 See term: :term:`Profile component`.

-         Research objects refer to files, reads, assemblies, files samples, barcodes (also known as targeted sequences in European Nucleotide Archive (ENA)) and sequence annotations.
+         Research objects refer to files, reads, assemblies, samples, barcodes (also known as targeted sequences in European Nucleotide Archive (ENA)) and sequence annotations.

-         A Tree of Life (ToL) profile is considered as a *project* research object.
+         A Tree of Life (ToL) profile is considered as a *project* or *study* research object.
 .. [#f4] See term: :term:`ENA`.
 .. [#f5] See term: :term:`ERGA`.